TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-assistancewithbillorusage-requestacopyofmybillandusage.md

 ### **Get your invoice in email (.pdf)**

   1. Select your subscription from the [Subscriptions page](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).
-Click **Invoices** then Email my invoice.
+Click **Invoices** then Email my invoice
   2. Click **opt in** and accept the terms.
-You will have to opt in for each subscription you own _Note:_ If you don't get an email after following the steps, make sure your email address is correct in the [communication preferences on your profile](https://account.windowsazure.com/profile).
+You will have to opt in for each subscription you own _Note:_ If you don't get an email after following the steps, make sure your email address is correct in the [communication preferences on your profile](https://account.windowsazure.com/profile)

 ### **Download your usage from the Account Center(.csv)**